openpvrsgx-devgroup/linux_openpvrsgx/drivers/gpu/drm/pvrsgx/1.5.15.3226/README.md

 VA-API version   | status
 ---------------- | ------
 1.0.15           | works (tested on vainfo)
-1.0.16           | needs testing/packaging [version suggested by yoctoproject]
-1.0.17           | broken (tested on vainfo - get seg.fault)
+1.0.16           | broken [version suggested by yoctoproject - wonder how they get it work] 1.0.17           | broken (tested on vainfo - get seg.fault)
 1.1.x (upstream) | broken (tested on vainfo - get seg.fault)